kcwong395/SecurityTechnology_Note/README.md

 # SecurityTechnology_Note
 This is a learning summary of the course EE4215 Security Technology
 ## Terminology Explanation
+### 1. G.C.D.
+> G.C.D. stands for the Greatest Common Divisor. gcd(a, b) is the greatest number which divides a and b.
+This is important for us to look into as it is helpful in some encryption methods such as RSA.
 ## Encryption Method
 ### 1. Caesar Cipher
 > Caesar Cipher, named after Julius Caesar, is a type of **substitution** cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.